120 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 118 Beacon to the east and 122 Beacon to the west.

 On May 4, 1966, 120 Beacon was acquired from the Britts by Harris A. Reynolds, and on June 10, 1966, it was acquired from him by Thomas E. Garrity, Jr., and Snelling Robinson Brainard, trustees of the Charleside Trust.

-On September 14, 1967, 120 Beacon was acquired from the Charleside Trust by Donald C. Carleton, a stockbroker, and his wife, Sheila Margaret (McNabola) Carleton.
+On September 14, 1967, 120 Beacon was acquired from the Charleside Trust by Donald Crafts Carleton, a stockbroker, and his wife, Sheila Margaret (McNabola) Carleton.
 They lived in an apartment at 235 Commonwealth, but had moved to an apartment at 120 Beacon by 1969.

 On September 5, 1973, Donald and Sheila Carleton converted the property into eight condominium units, the 120 Beacon Street Condominium.